shadyr2k/shadyr2k/README.md

-- 👋 hey! i'm mainly interested in small coding projects (mainly related to games) related to abusing video game mechanics :)
+- 👋 hey! i'm mainly interested in small gaming-related coding projects and building static info websites
-- 🌱 senior year physics major at ucsc
+- 🌱 2024 ucsc physics grad

-if it seems like i haven't done anything here for a while, i probably haven't
+if it seems like i haven't done anything here for a while, i probably just haven't had the time recently to work on stuff :(
 <!---
 shadyr2k/shadyr2k is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.